srivatsavam/WeatherApp/README.md

 com.google.code.gson:gson:2.6.2
 com.android.support:recyclerview-v7:23.1.1

-As these are added as dependecy in gradle.properties they will be loaded.
+As these are added as dependecies in gradle.properties they will be loaded.

 Minimum version to run this App is IceCream Sandwich